solana-foundation/developer-content/content/guides/dapps/cash-app.md

 function, but we need different functionality.
 So delete everything within the function.

-Since cash app also uses modals when clicking on the "Add Cash" and "Cash Out" buttons, we'll have a withdraw and deposit modal.
+Since Cash App also uses modals when clicking on the "Add Cash" and "Cash Out" buttons, we'll have a withdraw and deposit modal.
 We'll also need to take in a user input value for the amount to be deposited or withdrawn.
 Lastly, we'll need to call the `depositFunds` and `withdrawFunds` functions we just created.